 A spokesperson for VistaJet responds to Private Jet Card Comparisons, “VistaJet respects the privacy and business affairs of all its customers and as part of company policy does not disclose or discuss their identity.
 VistaJet would also like to make it clear that the company is not an Interested or participating person in the referenced file.
 The company confirms that Mr. Aluko never had any role within or ownership in the group, including any of its affiliates at any point in time.
 VistaJet cannot comment on any additional roles that executives might have outside the Company.”

-It’s still not clear if you can also use a yacht or even Patek Philippe watch to pay for VistaJet flights.
-However, in case you are looking for a Global 6000, we reached out to rival NetJets which offers the type.
-We asked if they will accept your house in place of more traditional money wires.
-So far, no reply.
+It’s still unclear if you can also use a yacht or even a Patek Philippe watch to pay for VistaJet flights.
+However, in case you are looking for a Global 6000, we reached out to rival NetJets, which offers the type.
+We asked if they would accept your house in place of more traditional money wires.
+So far, there has been no reply.

 While we allow you to compare over 250 programs from over 50 providers by 65+ variables, alternate payment forms are not covered.